Petaling Jaya City FC

-Petaling Jaya City Football Club, simply known as PJ City FC or Kelab Bola Sepak Bandaraya Petaling Jaya in Malay, is a Malaysian professional football club based in Petaling Jaya, Selangor, currently owned by QI Group.
+Petaling Jaya City Football Club, simply known as PJ City FC, is a Malaysian defunct football club based in Petaling Jaya, Selangor, owned by QI Group.
 The club was established to represent the community living in Petaling Jaya city.
 In 2016, the club won the Malaysia FAM League title and was promoted to the second division of Malaysian football, the Malaysia Premier League.
 From 2019 to 2022, Petaling Jaya City FC participated in the Malaysia Super League.

 History

 Malaysian Indian Football Association

 Malaysian Indian Football Association was established on 26 April 2004 by the founder and former president, M.S.
 Maniam.
 In 2003, the idea of having an Indian based Football Association was brought upon to MIFA's pioneer members S. Pathy, S. Rajamanikam and M.S.
 Maniam.
 They travelled around the nation, forming various State Indian Football Associations to be affiliated with the Malaysian Indian Football Association.
 MIFA serves as a springboard for young Indian football players who harbour the desire to elevate their skills.

 The first tournament organised by MIFA was the inaugural Samy Vellu competition which was won by Selangor.
 In 2006, under the leadership of Vel Paari, MIFA expended the competitions to include Dato’ K. Pathmanaban Cup and Dato' M.S.
 Maniam Cup, which was one of the key factors in the growth of Malaysian Indian football community.
 MIFA participated in the 59th & 60th Coppa Carnival in Italy in 2007 and 2008.
 In 2008, T. Mohan took over the presidency of MIFA and had introduced a few more competitions? such as Tan Sri Dato’ S. Subramaniam Cup and Inter Media Tournaments.